CyberSecMohaimen/CyberSecMohaimen/README.md

 Brief Introduction

-Aspiring Cybersecurity Specialist with a strong foundation in networking, operating systems, and Linux.
-Passionate about securing systems and mitigating cyber threats, I hold certifications in these areas and am continuously expanding my expertise in Cybersecurity Essentials, Network Defense, and Cyber Threat Management.
-My goal is to join a Security Operations Center (SOC) as a Tier 1 Analyst or pursue a role as an Entry-Level Penetration Tester.
+A highly driven System Engineer with extensive experience in infrastructure security, threat detection, and network monitoring.
+Skilled in incident response, system security, and cybersecurity defense, ensuring robust protection for enterprise environments.
+With a strong foundation in networking, operating systems, and Linux, I hold certifications in these areas and continuously expand my expertise in Cybersecurity Essentials, Network Defense, and Cyber Threat Management.
+Passionate about securing systems and mitigating cyber threats, my goal is to join a Security Operations Center (SOC) as a Tier 1 Analyst or pursue a role as an Entry-Level Penetration Tester.

 ## Objective

-Aspiring Cybersecurity Specialist with a solid foundation in networking, operating systems, and security fundamentals.
-Passionate about threat management, network defense, and endpoint security, I aim to apply my skills in real-world cybersecurity challenges.
-My goal is to contribute to securing systems and mitigating cyber threats while continuously expanding my expertise through hands-on experience and certifications.
+To leverage my expertise in infrastructure security, threat detection, and network monitoring to protect and secure enterprise environments.
+I aim to apply my skills in incident response, system security, and cybersecurity defense in a dynamic Security Operations Center (SOC) as a Tier 1 Analyst or as an Entry-Level Penetration Tester.
+Committed to continuous learning and professional growth, I seek opportunities to enhance cybersecurity strategies, mitigate threats, and contribute to a resilient security posture.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]